PortneufCoder/HighAvailabilityWebApp/README.md

 - etc

 ### There is also a CLoud Infrastructure diagram which gives a high level view of the provisioned stack

+[^1]: This has been created as a prject for my Cloud DevOps Engineer nanodegree.